 One of the features of kindestCup is that it can be used hands-free to collect drip milk that is leaking from the breast by using passive suction.
 In fact, kindestCup is the only milk catcher I know that works in almost any position, even when lying down!
-It also works for most breast sizes or nipple shapes!
+It also works for any breast sizes or nipple shapes!
 I sometimes get asked how to get a good kindestCup latch.
 Here is a demo video to show you how exactly it's done.
 The technique I use is quite different from other milk catchers, such as the Haakaa, so check it out.

 Here are the important points:

 - Line up the opening of kindestCup with your breast

 - Make sure the rim of the cup touches skin all around

 - Push the cup against your chest (I use both hands)